mdn/content/files/en-us/web/api/rtcstatsreport/has/index.md

 ### Parameters

 - `id`
-  - : A string containing the id of the statistics dictionary to test for in the `RTCStatsReport` object.
+  - : A string containing the ID of a statistics object that might be present in this `RTCStatsReport`.

 ### Return value